-The Center for the Physics of Biological Function (CPBF), a joint effort between The Graduate Center at CUNY and Princeton University, is continuing its effort to strengthen research and teaching at the interface of physics and biology.
-We are searching for Center Fellows, both theorists and experimentalists, to be based in Princeton.
+The Center for the Physics of Biological Function (CPBF), a joint effort between Princeton University and The Graduate Center of the City University of New York, is continuing its effort to strengthen research and teaching at the interface of physics and biology.
+We are searching for Center Fellows, both theorists and experimentalists.
 Fellows will join our highly interactive group, with interests ranging from the dynamics of single molecules to neural computation, and from biochemical and genetic networks to collective behavior in populations.

-Fellows must have recently completed their PhDs in a relevant field, will be appointed as Associate Research Scholars at Princeton University, and will have opportunities to collaborate closely with colleagues at CUNY.
+Fellows must have recently completed their PhDs in a relevant field, and should be prepared to take advantage of the full collaborative research and monitoring opportunities in the Center.
+Rank and salary will be determined based on experience and qualifications.
 Appointments are for one year, with the expectation of reappointment pending satisfactory performance and continued funding, up to a total of three years.
-We expect new Fellows to join us for the Fall semester of 2019; start dates as early as February 2019 are possible.
-This position is subject to the University's background check policy.
+We expect new Fellows to join us for the Fall semester of 2020; start dates as early as February 2020 are possible.

-For full consideration, all application materials should be received by September 15, 2018
+For fullest consideration, all application materials should be received by October 15, 2019.

 To apply online, please visit AHIRE and submit a cover letter, CV including publications, and contact information for three references.